Overview

 How do GPs select which funds/strategies to include in the initiative?
 Do expectations differ for majority-owned companies versus non-control investments within participating funds/strategies?

 We acknowledge that it may be easier to collect and quality-control data from majority-owned companies.
-To this end, each GP is selecting which funds/strategies to report on based on a commitment to provide the highest quality data (on a “best efforts” basis).
-For example, for the inaugural year many GPs selected their largest funds and committed to report on data from their majority-owned companies.
+To this end, each GP reports based on a commitment to provide the highest quality data (on a “best efforts” basis).
+For example, many GPs have started with their largest funds and their majority-owned companies.

 Do portfolio companies typically have data readily available for the selected metrics?

 We hope that focusing on fewer initial metrics will allow any portfolio company to collect robust and quality data.
 However, we acknowledge that portfolio companies vary in their understanding of and ability to collect ESG metrics.
 For example, some companies do not know how to measure Scope 1 and 2 emissions, which are material but complex, while others already collect this data.
-Encouragingly, in the inaugural year, across ~1,900 portfolio companies, the initiative saw metric submission rates of more than 80% for the majority of mandatory metrics.
+Encouragingly, to date, across ~4,300 portfolio companies, the initiative saw metric submission rates of more than 80% for the majority of mandatory metrics.

 How can you know that portfolio companies report their data correctly?

-While data submissions are not currently externally audited, there are two mechanisms that help to ensure data accuracy:
+While data submissions are not currently externally audited, and GPs are responsible for the quality of their own submissions, there are two mechanisms that help to ensure data accuracy:

 • BCG Expand conducts data validation (e.g. checking data for outliers, ensuring data submissions are internally consistent, checking data submissions against peers) and reverts to participating GPs with questions as relevant